EficodeDemoOrg/copilot-php/.github-copilot-exercises/vscode/github_copilot_exercises.md

 1. **Minimal vs. Maximum Context**
    - Ask the same question with different context levels:
-     - Minimal: "How do I add validation?"
+     - Minimal: `How do I add validation?`
-     - Medium: "How do I add validation to #file?"
+     - Medium: `How do I add validation to #file?`
-     - Maximum: "@workspace #codebase How do I add consistent validation across all controllers following the existing patterns?"
+     - Maximum: `@workspace #codebase How do I add consistent validation across all controllers following the existing patterns?`
    - Compare response quality and relevance

 2. **Context Layering Technique**
-   - Start broad: "@workspace What's the validation strategy?"
+   - Start broad: `@workspace What's the validation strategy?`
-   - Layer specific: "#file How does this controller handle validation?"
+   - Layer specific: `#file How does this controller handle validation?`
-   - Drill down: "#selection Improve this validation logic"
+   - Drill down: `#selection Improve this validation logic`
    - Notice how each layer builds understanding

 3. **Cross-Reference Optimization**
-   - Use multiple file references: "Compare validation approaches in TaskController.php vs CommentController.php"
+   - Use multiple file references: `Compare validation approaches in src/Controllers/TaskController.php vs src/Controllers/CommentController.php`
-   - Combine selection with file context: "How does #selection relate to patterns in #file?"
+   - Combine selection with file context: `How does #selection relate to PHP patterns in #file?`
-   - Mix variables effectively: "#codebase #selection Where else is this pattern used?"
+   - Mix variables effectively: `#codebase #selection Where else is this PHP pattern used?`

 ### Exercise 7.2: Context Quality Assessment
 1. **Response Quality Testing**